scottpetrovic/krita-org-hugo/content/en/extra/2021/four_seaons_of_leon_and_kiki.md

 3. Quality of artistic composition and overall design (30%)
 4. Overall impression (10%)

 **Q:** Can I report an artwork if I find it plagiarizes someone else's artwork? **A:** As we stated, entries must be the original work of the applicant(s), in the sense that it must be designed after the official start date.
 Participants shall not copy or misappropriate others' works.
 Once found, the violator will be disqualified immediately and bear all the consequences.
-If you find an entry that copies or misappropriates another person's work, you can report it to contest@huion.com using the subject “Misappropriate Entry Report” and provide following information:
+If you find an entry that copies or misappropriates another person's work, you can report it to contest@huion.com using the subject "Misappropriate Entry Report" and provide following information:

 1. The artwork’s info (title, artist name, etc.)
 2. The original artwork that the entry misappropriates/steals/copies